Ecconia/ScrapMechanicMapper/README.md

 - Create a path instead of many lines (in memory at least).
 - Improve the file structure, something binary is quite possible.
 - Add clipping and bounds in the render routine.

+#### Help

+For casual help and issues, or any discussions about this project, you may contact me in the ScrapMechanic discord server, or on my [Delveopment Discord Server](https://discord.com/invite/dYYxNvp).
+My username is always Ecconia.